-Disposal has to be performed according to National law.
-In order to prevent misuse, it may be necessary to ensure physical destruction, e.g. incineration of certain APIs, e.g. narcotics.
+4.60 Disposal has to be performed according to National law.
+In order to prevent misu it may be necessary to ensure physical destruction, i.e. incineration of certain Al e.g. narcotics.

+Containers and pipes used for waste materials can be identified by means of:

+- Color code

+- Labeling

+- Specific packaging

+- Or a combination of the above